-They rest perfectly around the ear, and make the headphones seem to float on your head.
+They rest perfectly around the ear and make the headphones seem to float on your head.

 However, while they wrap around your ears, they don’t really isolate much sound.
 The open design means a lot of noise bleed is here.
 If you’re in relatively low noise environments, then everything is gravy.
-But, if you need to cut out a lot of background noise, these may not be for you.
+But, if you need to cut out a lot of background noise, this may not be for you.

 Additionally, the headphones aren’t the most convenient to carry around.
 They don’t fold down and the cord is attached at all times.
 For that reason, these cans really shine at home, not on the go.